All articles

 Likely, Target, and Reach are just terms we use to describe the three types of schools all students should be applying to.
 There’s no definitive list of these colleges and universities because they vary per student — they’re based entirely on you and your academic standing.

-To determine your Likely, Target, and Reach schools, have your standardized test scores and GPA handy!
+To determine your Likely, Target, and Reach schools, have your standardized test scores and high school transcripts handy!

 Likely schools